FalconEthics/Likey/README.md

 owns the post)
   - For each post, the user is be able to see the comments on it.
-  - Commenting is only allowed by registered users - *Dummy api doesn't actually process "POST" request, writing a axios post req. would nt through an error but also won't do perform anything so impleminting real authenticaion is not possible without a real API*
+  - Commenting is only allowed by registered users - *Dummy api doesn't actually process "POST" request, writing an axios post req. would not through an error but also won't perform anything so impleminting real authenticaion is not possible without a real API*
   - The UI is designed in such a way that it has a similar user experience when seen on mobile devices and bigger device screens.